abdualrhman/CSM-assignment-/calculator/README.md

 ## Instructions for F# #/FSLexYacc

-TBD.
+This is instructions assume that you have followed the guidelines to [getting started with F# and FSLexYacc](getting-started-fs.md) and that you are using a terminal on a folder contaning...

+...

 ## Instructions for Java/ANTLR

-This is instructions assume that you have followed the guidelines to get started with Java and ANTLR4 and that you are using a terminal on a folder contaning [Calculator.g](Calculator.g) and [Calculator.java](Calculator.java).
+This is instructions assume that you have followed the guidelines to [getting started with Java and ANLTR4](getting-started-java.md) and that you are using a terminal on a folder contaning [Calculator.g](Calculator.g) and [Calculator.java](Calculator.java).

 Generate the visitor-based parser with